Covert racism: "Thugs"

-Covert Racism and the Police
+Police

 Covert racism in policing refers to the subtle and often unconscious biases that police officers may hold towards people of certain racial or ethnic groups.
 Many scholars argue that covert racism in policing persists as modern police forces move away from openly racist practices.
-Covert racial disparities in policing is be seen in various ways including surveilling a perimeter, searching individuals, and conducting traffic stops across the United States.
+Covert racial disparities in policing are seen in various ways, including by surveilling a perimeter, searching individuals, and conducting traffic stops across the United States.
 For example, a research team at Stanford University compiled and analyzed a dataset of nearly 100 million traffic stops.
-They found that after sunset, the “veil of darkness” resulted in black drivers being stopped fewer times than before sunset.
+They found that after sunset, the "veil of darkness" resulted in black drivers being stopped fewer times than before sunset.
 Their findings indicated that police stops and search decisions were affected by racial biases.
-Stop and Frisk has also been defined as a form of covert racism in policing.
+Stop and frisk has also been defined as a form of covert racism in policing.
 Although many police departments use stop and frisk, the NYPD came under intense scrutiny for its tactics in the mid-2000s.
-Critics claim that Stop and Frisk led to the explicit targeting of young men of color by the police.
+Critics claim that stop and frisk led to the explicit targeting of young men of color by the police.
 At its peak in 2011, the NYPD reported making nearly 700,000 stops.
-A disproportionate number of the stops were targeted towards young men of color, over 90% with over 70% later being found innocent.
+A disproportionate number of the stops were targeted towards young men of color—over 90%, with over 70% later being found innocent.
 The use of stop and frisk was deemed unconstitutional in 2013 by a New York court.
-However, many police officers argue that there has been substantive steps to root out racist practices.
-Chair's of the UK Black Police Associations stated that “open expressions of racism have largely disappeared.
+However, many police officers argue that there have been substantive steps to root out racist practices.
+Chairs of the UK Black Police Associations stated that "open expressions of racism" have largely disappeared.
 The New York City Police Department and other departments have also shifted to community-based policing models, hiring more officers of color and imposing implicit-bias training to root out racial tendencies.

 Some argue that covert racism manifests in how police officers are treated within the department.
-There is evidence that many minority officers that are eliminated during initial trainings, given assignments that do not advance their careers and even given unjust evaluations and discipline.
+There is evidence that many minority officers are eliminated during initial training, given assignments that do not advance their careers, and even given unjust evaluations and discipline.